-The best way to drink Rooibos Tea is to simply add boiling water and leave to brew until it is at a strength you are looking for.
+The best way to drink Rooibos Tea is to simply add boiling water and leave to brew until it is at the strength you are looking for.
 The longer you leave it the darker the color and deeper the flavors.

 Bright Eye Tea